 How to Clean Vinyl Records the Wrong Way

-Obviously, it’s important to use the right tools and solutions when cleaning your vinyl collection.
+Obviously, it’s important to use the right tools and cleaning liquids or solutions when cleaning your vinyl collection.
 Never use any solution that isn’t designed for record cleaning.
 Some people recommend using things like dish soap and water, or other cleaning agents not designed for vinyl records.

 Don’t use soap and water for deep cleaning, because even the water you use can have impurities that can contaminate your records, not to mention the damage it can cause to the label.
 The only caveat is if you use distilled water.
 At least with distilled water, you won’t leave any impurities behind, although you can still damage the label on your record if you aren’t super careful.
 You can use a clean, dry, microfiber cloth to help dry the record once you’ve cleaned it.

-Though it should go without saying, chemicals like bleach, rubbing alcohol, lighter fluid, WD40, and even baby lotion are all terrible ideas for record cleaner.
+Though it should go without saying, chemicals like bleach, Windex, rubbing alcohol (isopropyl alcohol), lighter fluid, WD40, and even baby lotion are all terrible ideas for record cleaner.
 Alcohol, in particular, can break down the coating that is on your record, causing damage and defeating the whole purpose of trying to keep your record clean in the first place.

 Some recommend using alcohol to help dry the record after you’ve washed it.
 If you do this, use it as sparingly as possible.
 In every other instance, only use solutions and tools that are designed for vinyl records.
 We really can’t say it enough.
 Only use solutions and tools that are designed for cleaning vinyl records.

 Also, make sure your record is completely dry before attempting to play it after you clean it.
 Playing a record while it’s still wet may seem like a good idea at the time, but it’s really not.
 It will only serve to embed dirt and grime deeper into the record grooves, muddy up your sound, and totally ruin your records for future use.